David Oks: Mike Gravel 2020 presidential campaign

 Oks contacted Gravel on March 14, 2019, to propose a campaign in the 2020 Democratic presidential primaries.
 The stated goal was not to win the primaries but to reach the Democratic debate stage.
 Gravel was hesitant at first, but Oks and school friend Henry Williams convinced Gravel to launch a campaign in order to promote their left-of-center political views.

-According to Oks, he first learned about Gravel from Nixonland by Rick Perlstein, but was also encouraged by Felix Biederman's praise of Gravel on Chapo Trap House.
+According to Oks, he first learned about Gravel from Nixonland by Rick Perlstein, but was also encouraged by Felix Biederman's praise of Gravel on socialist podcast Chapo Trap House.

 Shortly after the campaign unofficially launched on March 20, 2019, Oks claimed authorship of posts that attracted much attention on Twitter.

 Along with Williams, Oks was the subject of a June 9, 2019 profile in The New York Times Magazine.

 After Gravel's campaign ended on August 6, 2019, Oks said that his goal with the campaign was "to push for a new sort of politics" and "to talk about issues we thought no other candidate was talking about."